- APA 7th Referencing Guide

 - Do not include the author's initials in the citation.

 - When citing two authors inside brackets, use an ampersand to join the two family names together, e.g. (Levitt & Bamberg, 2017).
+When citing two authors within in a sentence, join them together with the word ‘and'.

 - If using Box of Broadcasts (BoB) adapt accordingly.
 BoB includes films, TV documentaries etc., via the University of Huddersfield subscription.